OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 If this feature is enabled, Tentacle will also look for any files that follow the Microsoft [web.config transformation process](http://msdn.microsoft.com/en-us/library/dd465326.aspx) – **even files that are not web.config files!** *Keep reading for examples.*

-An example web.config transformation that removes the `&lt;compilation debug=&quot;true&quot;&gt;` attribute is below:
+An example web.config transformation that removes the `<compilation debug="true">` attribute is below:

 ```xml
 <?xml version="1.0"?>